norahsakal/flask-pytorch-backend/README.md

 ### App.js in this repo is a basic start where you can upload an image in the frontend that is sent to the Flask backend

 Following steps describes how to create a very simple frontend using ReactJS
-- Create a new app by following https://github.com/facebook/create-react-app
+#### 1.1.
+Create a new reactJS app by following https://github.com/facebook/create-react-app

 ```
 npx create-react-app my-app